Skip to content Skip to footer

 Traditional awareness campaigns are not enough to stop the tide of plastic waste.
 Our answer is the construction of a self-sustaining ecosystem.

-We connect local communities with the tourism economy to make conservation profitable and permanent.
-Through certified standards for hotels, permanent cleanup hubs, and education integrated directly into water sports lessons, we close the gap between a short vacation and long-term responsibility.
+Through permanent cleanup hubs that mobilize the community, education integrated directly into water sports lessons, and certified standards that fund local infrastructure, we close the gap between a short vacation and long-term responsibility.

 OceanPulse volunteers celebrating a successful beach cleanup event for cleaner oceans